mrworf/iceshelf/README.md

 iceshelf is available as a Docker image on the GitHub Container Registry.
 The container automatically discovers backup targets, merges configuration, and runs on a configurable schedule with built-in health checking.
+The image ships the runtime tools needed for compression, GPG, parity, and SSH-based providers, and intentionally prefers `lbzip2` for compression.

 ```bash
 docker pull ghcr.io/mrworf/iceshelf:latest